Mor Naaman / Lab PhD Syllabus

 Credits, Rights and Disclaimers

-This document was auhtored by Mor Naaman, borrowing heavily from Eric Gilbert’s PhD syllabus, and takes inspiration (and some text) from Sarita Yardi Schoenebeck’s note about student advising and others.
+This document was authored by Mor Naaman, borrowing heavily from Eric Gilbert’s PhD syllabus, and takes inspiration (and some text) from Sarita Yardi Schoenebeck’s note about student advising as well as others.
 While I often borrowed their ideas and many of Eric’s own words (with permission), I stand behind the text in this document, which, in this instance, only represents my own views, practices, and attitudes.
 I encourage you to refer to their notes for their thoughtful texts and more comprehensive cover of some of the topics.
 For example, this document focuses on the technical aspects of a PhD, while Eric’s notes touch more deeply on some of the more, let’s say, existential questions around this experience, as well as adding some tips about PhD topics like giving talks.
 Eric’s syllabus also provides pointers to other sources of PhD advice.

 This is intended as a living document.
 I will update it as new topics that represent a significant part of the PhD experience arise, and as a response to feedback from advisees and others (or as I change my mind and approach to PhD advising).
 As with all guidance you get in academia, take caution when applying it to your situations and contexts.
 Cornell students should view this document as complementary to the Cornell doctoral student resources and guidelines.
 The Cornell PhD programs pages in Information Science and Computer Science also have useful information and advice; if these pages have any information that contradicts my notes below, they are to be believed first.

 This text is licensed under CC BY-NC 4.0.
 PhD advisors should feel free to borrow from this text (please also credit the past contributors), as was done for example in this excellent guide from the UW Makeability Lab.

 The What and Why of a PhD